Hepatitis B adult vaccine

 Contact your doctor if you will miss a booster dose or if you get behind schedule.
 The next dose should be given as soon as possible.
 There is no need to start over.

-Be sure to receive all recommended doses of this vaccine.
-You may not be fully protected if you do not receive the full series.
+Be sure to receive all recommended doses of this vaccine or you may not be fully protected against disease.

 What happens if I overdose?